 ‘Are you there God?
 It’s me, Margaret’ is about a young girl who moves to New Jersey, and the book follows her worries about fitting into her new society, on top of the other worries of a girl about to hit puberty in 1970s America.
 Throughout the book she has the typical anxieties of her age: When will my period start and what if I’m the last of my friends to start?
 When will I start growing boobs and what if I’m the last to start?
 What do I do with boys and what if I’m the last to have a boyfriend?
 Clearly, she has a lot of worries about being behind other people her age, which I can totally understand.
 Girls share everything and so if you’re the last in your friendship group to start your period, they will know.
 The fact that Blume uses a cliquey group of girls, all around the age of 12, also exaggerates the problems Margaret has and her worries concerning her growth.

-But Blume shows that it really doesn’t matter who starts when and I think for a young girl reading this, it would be incredibly comforting.
+But Blume shows that it really doesn’t matter who starts when and I think for a young girl reading this, it is incredibly comforting.
 As an example, in the book, one of Margaret’s friends says she starts her period, and it turns out she’s lied, showing how not everything that people say is real and people will always try to be more grown-up than they actually are, which is what I found when I was growing up.
 This is an important issue for girls growing up today, as well as during the 1970s.

-I also enjoyed the parts in the book where Margaret confronted her religious conflict, as I thought it was good how Blume showed the wide range of problems girls had to battle with.
+I also enjoyed the parts in the book where Margaret confronted her religious conflict, as I thought it was good how Blume showed the wide range of problems girls have to battle with.
 The reason for the title of the book is because Margaret questions her atheism and, coming from a Jewish dad and a Christian mum, who married despite their different religions, she often feels confusion surrounding her religious beliefs, and therefore often asks God for guidance on certain problems in her life.
 I thought this aspect of the book was interesting in terms of revealing the confusion of a young girl, trying to come to terms with her identity.
 The fact that she lives in a very religious area also reflects issues about Margaret feeling like an outsider and suggests that this novel has many coming-of-age ideas behind it.

 “Are you there, God?
 It’s me, Margaret.
 We’re moving today.
 I’m so scared, God.
 I’ve never lived anywhere but here.
 Suppose I hate my new school?
 Suppose everybody there hates me?
 Please, help me, God.
 Don’t let New Jersey be too horrible.
 Thank you.”